codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ```
 You can obtain an API Key from your [user settings page](https://g.codefresh.io/user/settings).

-Notice that access to the Codefresh CLI is only needed once during the Runner installation.
+***Note:** access to the Codefresh CLI is only needed once during the Runner installation.
 After that, the Runner will authenticate on it own using the details provided.
-You do *NOT* need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.
+You do NOT need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.*

 Then run the wizard with the following command